 Mission Statement Generator by Dilbert

-If, like me, you think that Company Mission Statements are often not worth the fancy cards they are embossed on check out Dilbert's Automatic Mission Statement Generator.
-Unfortunately it looks like many of our major enterprises and public organizations used it already!
+If, like me, you think that Company Mission Statements are often not worth the fancy cards they are embossed you should take a look at Dilbert's Automatic Mission Statement Generator (unfortunately no longer available online).
+It looks like many of our major enterprises and public organizations have used it already!

 Heres 3 examples of the great work Dilbert's MSG automatically produces: